Marlon Bröhr: Party politics

 Bröhr first caused a stir within the party in November 2016, when he criticized the previous allocation of executive board positions at the state party conference of the CDU Rhineland-Palatinate.

-In October 2019, Marlon Bröhr issued an invitation to a press conference via his Landrats account and announced his intention to run as a CDU top candidate in the upcoming state election campaign.
+In October 2019, Marlon Bröhr issued an invitation to a press conference via his Landrat account and announced his intention to run as a CDU top candidate in the upcoming state election campaign.
 The state executive committee of the CDU Rhineland-Palatinate had previously nominated in June 2019 the parliamentary group leader Christian Baldauf as top candidate for 2021.
 At the state party conference on 16 November 2019, Bröhr competed against Baldauf in a combat vote.
 He received about 20% of the delegates' votes and thus lost the election.

 When the long-time delegate Peter Bleser no longer ran for the constituency 200 in the Bundestag election in September 2021, Bröhr expressed his interest in the mandate.
 On 9 January 2021, during a delegates' meeting in Sohren, he was nominated as a direct candidate of the CDU for the election to the German Bundestag receiving 95% of the votes.
 In the Bundestag election on 26 September 2021, Bröhr won his constituency directly with 34.3% of the votes.